theodorekhadir/Particle_Size_Distribution_Log_Fit_Python/README.md

 ![alt text](https://github.com/theodorekhadir/dofit_python/blob/master/test.png)

-If you want to contribute to this module or have a question, don't hesitate email me: theodore.khadir@aces.su.se
+If you want to contribute to this module or have a question, don't hesitate to email me: theodore.khadir@aces.su.se